Playback issues? Watch this video in your browser.

 If you still prefer to pay by mail, please ensure you are mailing your rent EARLY to allow three to five business days for delivery and processing.
 When you receive your monthly rent statement each month, just tear off the remittance slip and place it in the enclosed envelope with your check or money order made out to “New York City Housing Authority.”

-Payments made after 5:00 PM EST will be credited the next business day.
+Payments made after 5 PM EST will be credited the next business day.
 Payments made on weekends and federal holidays, when banks are closed, will be credited on the next business day.
-Please allow 3 to 5 business days for your bank account to reflect the payment.
+Please allow three to five business days for your bank account to reflect the payment.

 There is NO fee for customers paying by E-Check.
-There is a convenience fee of .85% of the payment amount when paying with Visa/MasterCard debit cards.
-There is a convenience fee of 2.25% of the payment amount when paying with Visa/MasterCard credit cards.
-The fee is charged by our third-party vendor and no portion of that fee is paid to NYCHA.
+There is a convenience fee of 0.8% of the payment amount when paying with Visa or MasterCard debit cards.
+There is a convenience fee of 2.25% of the payment amount when paying with Visa, MasterCard, Amex, or Discover credit cards.
+The fee is charged by our third-party vendor, and no portion of that fee is paid to NYCHA.

 NYCHA and other City employees can participate in NYCHA’s automated payroll rent deduction program.
 Half of the monthly rent amount will be deducted from the first two paychecks of every month.
 Deductions can be higher than half of the monthly rent because deductions are half of the outstanding balance, not just the rent.
 If no deductions are being taken out, the development did not enter the employee into the system or his or her agency is not part of the program.
 To terminate payroll deductions, a termination form must be completed and submitted to your property management office.
-To sign up, please click this link: NYCHA Self-Service Login/Register.
+To sign up, please visit NYCHA Self-Service.

 Bank | Location |